santipabWannakiri/spring-boot-otel-jaeger/README.md

 ## Introduction
 In contemporary software development, microservices architecture has emerged as a widely adopted approach.
 It offers benefits such as seamless scalability, fault isolation, and support for language-agnostic programming.
 However, the division of services into smaller units, each deployed in distinct environments, comes with its challenges.
 Coordinating services to collaborate in response to a client's action can be complex, especially when delays in one service can impact others.
 This raises important questions: How can we effectively monitor these services?
 How can we gain insights into the time each service consumes?

+To address these inquiries, I delved into research to identify the common tools and frameworks used for tracing.
+Therefore, in this article, I will undertake a small POC to delve into the tracing of a microservice using OpenTelemetry and Jaeger.

 ENVIRONMENT CONFIGURATION
 (OpenTelemetry Protocol Exporter)[https://opentelemetry.io/docs/specs/otel/protocol/exporter/]